Gain tighter alignment with business objectives. Crystallize your SRE team’s focus on the efforts that matter most to the organization.

 SRE and DevOps share many fundamental themes.
 In addition, both SRE and DevOps present a similar challenge: How do previously isolated teams begin to work together seamlessly?

-This requires a shift in workflows and cultures, and it presents an entirely new set of requirements for tools.
-If teams simply seek to connect disparate tools, silos will remain.
+This requires a shift in workflows and cultures, and it demands that tools deliver entirely new features.
+If a development team simply seeks to connect disparate tools, silos will remain.

-A digital river enables all teams across the software development lifecycle (SDLC) to gain role-specific views into a unified data model, so they can maximize the utility of data in solving problems and gaining insights.
+A digital river enables all teams across the software development lifecycle (SDLC) to gain role-specific views into a unified data model, so they can maximize the utility of data in solving problems, gaining insights, and delivering new features.

-Employing automation to reduce toil is a core tenet of SRE models.
-Through automation, for example, teams can take a software engineering approach to prevent an incident, for example, preventing an outage, rather reacting to an issue after the fact.
+Employing automation to reduce toil is a core tenet of SRE best practices.
+Through automation, for example, SRE teams can take a software engineering approach to prevent an incident, rather than reacting to an issue after the fact.
 However, that doesn’t mean teams should work on automation efforts in an ad hoc, one-off fashion.

 In many cases, teams have employed limited automation that is based on custom-developed scripts or APIs that are connected to domain-specific tools.
 These approaches create islands of automation, which presents a couple of challenges: